knpuniversity/ansible/knpu/vagrant-ansible.md

     192.168.33.10 ansible_user=ubuntu ansible_ssh_private_key_file=./.vagrant/machines/default/virtualbox/private_key ansible_python_interpreter=/usr/bin/python3
     # ...
     ```
-3. Ubuntu 16.04 doesn't have pre-installed `aptitude` so you have to install it first if you
+3. Ubuntu 16.04 doesn't come with `aptitude` pre-installed, so you need to install it first
-want to use `safe` upgrade of installed packages, that's why in your playbook add one more
+if you want to use the `safe` upgrade option for installed packages.
+Just add one new task to
-task before upgrading:
+your playbook before upgrading:
     ```yaml
     ---
     - hosts: vb